MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/parent-app.md

 ---
-title: "Working with the Parent Application"
+title: "Working with the watchOS Parent Application in Xamarin"
-description: "Sharing data between the iOS and watch app in watchOS 1" ms.prod: xamarin ms.assetid: 9AD29833-E9CC-41A3-95D2-8A655FF0B511 ms.technology: xamarin-ios
+description: "This document describes how to work with a watchOS parent application in Xamarin.
+It discusses WatchKit app extensions, iOS apps, shared storage, and more." ms.prod: xamarin ms.assetid: 9AD29833-E9CC-41A3-95D2-8A655FF0B511 ms.technology: xamarin-ios